Russia: Putin’s party wins majority in parliamentary election | DW | 20.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Russian President Vladimir Putin’s United Russia party has won the country’s parliamentary elections by a large margin, amid vote fraud allegations.
+Russian President Vladimir Putin’s United Russia party has won the country’s parliamentary elections by a large margin amid fraud allegations.

-Russia’s Kremlin-loyal United Russia has recorded an overwhelming victory in the country’s parliamentary elections.
+The Kremlin-loyal United Russia party has recorded an overwhelming victory in Russia's parliamentary elections.

-While the pro-Kremlin force get a comfortable majority, it lost the ground it made in the 2016 elections, when it got 54% of the vote.
+While the pro-Kremlin force got a comfortable majority, it lost the ground it made in the 2016 elections, when it got 54% of the vote.

 On Sunday afternoon, voter turnout was about 40%.